Secure a generator while camping

 Best practices to keep you and your generator safe

-Now you know how to secure your generator outdoors and while traveling, let’s discuss safety best practices.
+Now that you know how to protect your generator outdoors and while traveling, let’s discuss safety best practices.
 Nothing scares me more than carbon monoxide.
-You might think this is stupid – scarier with snakes, scorpions and a black tank that refuses to drain – but let me tell you why.
+You might think this is silly—snakes, scorpions, and black tanks that refuse to drain are scarier—but let me tell you why.

-Carbon monoxide is completely odorless and can cause unconsciousness and, eventually, suffocation.
-It does this by replacing the oxygen in red blood cells; if you inhale enough, you won’t even feel short of breath or dizzy before passing out.
+Carbon monoxide is completely odorless and can cause coma and eventually suffocation.
+It does this by replacing oxygen in red blood cells.
+If you breathe in enough, you won’t even feel short of breath or dizzy before passing out.

-Wherever you place your generator, ensure it is well-ventilated and away from where you spend most of your time to avoid inhaling carbon monoxide.
-You should have a functioning detector inside your RV, and if your neighbors happen to be nearby, you’ll also need to pay attention to where they put their generators.
+No matter where you place your generator, make sure it’s well-ventilated and away from where you spend most of your time to avoid breathing in carbon monoxide.
+You should have a functioning detector inside your RV, and if your neighbors happen to be nearby, you’ll also want to pay attention to where they place their generators.

 Choosing a silent generator will not only not disturb others around you, but it will also allow you to hide the generator.
 Thieves won’t even know you’re using a generator.
 Browse online reviews and choose a generator that doesn’t make any noise or is entirely silent.
 No one can steal anything they can’t see.